InfoSecInnovations/concierge/README.md

 ## System Requirements ##

-It is unlikely you'll be able to run Concierge with less than 8GB RAM, at least 16GB is desirable.
+It is unlikely you'll be able to run Shabti with less than 8GB RAM, at least 16GB is desirable.

 If you're using Docker Desktop you need to make sure at least 4GB RAM is assigned to be used by containers.
 The default is half of the system memory, so if you have at least 8GB RAM and haven't modified your configuration it's likely you don't need to do anything.

-You should perform the following system configuration steps according to your Operating System: https://opensearch.org/docs/latest/install-and-configure/install-opensearch/docker/#install-docker-and-docker-compose, otherwise you may not be able to run the OpenSearch container Concierge depends on.
+You should perform the following system configuration steps according to your Operating System: https://opensearch.org/docs/latest/install-and-configure/install-opensearch/docker/#install-docker-and-docker-compose, otherwise you may not be able to run the OpenSearch container Shabti depends on.

 ## Setup

-Concierge now has a visual configurator which we hope you will like a lot more than the previous text-based one.
+Shabti now has a visual configurator which we hope you will like a lot more than the previous text-based one.
 Just go to the release you wish to install and download the executable for your Operating System.
 Please let us know if you're using a different Operating System, it may be possible for us to make a build for it.
 You can also use the development version.

 Launch the executable and visit the address indicated in your web browser.
 Select your desired options and click "Start Installation!".

-Note that the installer launches all the requirements for you, you generally won't need to use the "Launch Concierge" button.
-Docker will keep everything running for you and you will be able to access Concierge without going via the Configurator once installed.
+Note that the installer launches all the requirements for you, you generally won't need to use the "Launch Shabti" button.
+Docker will keep everything running for you and you will be able to access Shabti without going via the Configurator once installed.

 ## Usage

-Once you have completed the installation process, Concierge will be running on localhost:15130 or the host and port you selected during setup.
+Once you have completed the installation process, Shabti will be running on localhost:15130 or the host and port you selected during setup.
 It can take a couple of minutes for the containers to be ready after install or relaunch.

 ## Configuring Authentication and Authorization